Wellable

 • Step 1: Ask your team to send in a photo of their family members, pets, or favorite pastime before your meeting.

-• Step 2: Using a presentation software like PowerPoint or Prezi, create a slide deck containing the photographs and hints as to who each picture belongs to.
+• Step 2: Using presentation software like PowerPoint or Prezi, create a slide deck containing the photographs and hints as to who each picture belongs to.

 • Step 3: On the day of the event, invite team members to identify the photo’s owner.